-John Ryser, Senior Assistant Director of Operations
+John Ryser, Deputy Director

 John has worked as the Department’s Acting Senior Assistant Director of Tax Policy, with the responsibility for overseeing the Property Tax, Interpretations and Technical Advice, and Administrative Review and Hearings divisions.
 John was also the Assistant Director of Revenue's Audit division, where he led a staff of more than 300.